 Supervisors and workers are responsible for enforcing safety rules.
 Regardless of our position, employment status, or background, everyone is responsible for HSE, and everyone can be a HSE leader by demonstrating positive attitudes and behavior.

-Slide 7: Hierarchy of Controls (10 Minutes)
+Slide 5: Winter Weather Statistics (10 Minutes)

 KLP: Hierarchy of Controls: elimination, substitution, engineering controls, administrative controls, and personal protective equipment.
 The hierarchy is arranged beginning with the most effective controls and proceeds to the least effective.